Being professional is important, the words you choose and the way you convey them create an impression of you.

 Thank Them for the Information

 Always thank that person for the information.
-That is a simple way to let them know you got it but also to be polite and professional.
+That is a polite way to let them know you got it but also to be courteous and professional.

-You can’t put a price tag on good manners, and it will establish you as credible and a person with integrity when you always treat people with respect and kindness.
+You can’t put a price tag on good manners; it will establish you as credible and a person with integrity when you always treat people with respect and kindness.

 What to Say:

-“Thank you for sending the documents to me.
+“Thank you for sending the documents to me, now it all makes sense.
 I appreciate you doing so and I will review them and get back to you with any questions or feedback I have.”

 “That was nice of you to provide those details to me, I didn’t have that information.
 It will help me make an informed decision about attending that conference or not.”